Charleston/Dorchester Mental Health Center Charleston Clinic

 Charleston/Dorchester Mental Health Center Charleston Clinic - Charleston, SC

 Charleston/dorchester Mental Health Center Charleston Clinic is a mental health treatment center in Charleston, SC that is located at 2100 Charlie Hall Boulevard, Charleston, SC 29414.
-Charleston/dorchester Mental Health Center Charleston Clinic provides trauma therapy, couples/family therapy and individual psychotherapy as part of its treatment program.
-Charleston/dorchester Mental Health Center Charleston Clinic offers outpatient treatment and telemedicine/telehealth and is categorized as a community mental health center.
-Charleston/dorchester Mental Health Center Charleston Clinic is available for adults, children / adolescents and young adults who are seeking treatment for mental health problems.
-In addition, Charleston/dorchester Mental Health Center Charleston Clinic can provide treatment to transitional age young adults, people requiring dual diagnosis treatment and people with PTSD.
-Additional services offered by Charleston/dorchester Mental Health Center Charleston Clinic include diet and exercise counseling, assertive community treatment and intensive case management.
+Charleston/dorchester Mental Health Center Charleston Clinic provides trauma therapy, dialectical behavior therapy and psychotropic medication as part of its treatment program.
+Charleston/dorchester Mental Health Center Charleston Clinic offers telemedicine/telehealth and outpatient treatment and is categorized as a community mental health center.
+Charleston/dorchester Mental Health Center Charleston Clinic is available for children / adolescents, seniors 65 or older and young adults who are seeking treatment for mental health problems.
+In addition, Charleston/dorchester Mental Health Center Charleston Clinic can provide treatment to clients referred from the court/judicial system, children/adolescents with serious emotional disturbance and people with trauma.
+Additional services offered by Charleston/dorchester Mental Health Center Charleston Clinic include psychosocial rehabilitation services, diet and exercise counseling and assertive community treatment.

 Address: 2100 Charlie Hall Boulevard, Charleston, SC 29414